jezraelhope/bambya-dashboard/README.md

 - Better understanding of the useEffect hook
 - Basic understanding of backend technologies such as nodejs, express and mongoose
 - Basic understanding of Mongodb
+- I've learned that dates as a data type are quite tricky to manipulate which required me to research more about date methods